bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2014-10-17-community-roundup-23.md

 [Ian Obermiller](http://ianobermiller.com/), engineer at Facebook, [made a lengthy interview](http://ianobermiller.com/blog/2014/09/15/react-and-flux-interview/) on the experience of using React and Flux in order to build probably the biggest React application ever written so far.

-> I’ve actually said this many times to my team too, I love React.
-It’s really great for making these complex applications.
+> I've actually said this many times to my team too, I love React.
+It's really great for making these complex applications.
 One thing that really surprised me with it is that React combined with a sane module system like CommonJS, and making sure that you actually modulize your stuff properly has scaled really well to a team of almost 10 developers working on hundreds of files and tens of thousands of lines of code.
 >
 > Really, a fairly large code base... stuff just works.
-You don’t have to worry about mutating, and the state of the DOM just really makes stuff easy.
-Just conceptually it’s easier just to think about here’s what I have, here’s my data, here’s how it renders, I don’t care about anything else.
+You don't have to worry about mutating, and the state of the DOM just really makes stuff easy.
+Just conceptually it's easier just to think about here's what I have, here's my data, here's how it renders, I don't care about anything else.
 For most cases that is really simplifying and makes it really fast to do stuff.
 >
 > [Read the full interview...](http://ianobermiller.com/blog/2014/09/15/react-and-flux-interview/)